run2bizdocs/documentation/en-us/docs/run2biz-platform/workflow/use/user-task-configure.md

 **Interface**

-*	Interaction type: it is the way in which a Questionnaire or a Neuro Form will be applied in the ticket management interface, in a given workflow status.
+*	Interaction type: it is the way in which a Questionnaire or a Builder Form will be applied in the ticket management interface, in a given workflow status.
 The configuration of items that will be visible can be defined in the portfolio, or configured directly in the User Activity element (of the workflow):

     *	Defined in portfolio: it is possible for a ticket template (questionnaire or form) to appear punctually in a workflow status, using what has been configured in the service attribute "Activity" (request/incident) - fields: “CREATION Template” and “Monitoring Template”.
 This option is advantageous when you have generic workflows used by several services.

     *	Standard form: default from system

-    *	Neuro Form: it has an identifier to call for the workflow triggered by this form
+    *	Builder Form: it has an identifier to call for the workflow triggered by this form

-*	Template (Standard/Neuro): it allows to link the ticket template.
+*	Template (Standardbuilder): it allows to link the ticket template.

     !!!
 Abstract "ATTENTION"